Economics: Starter Collection of Online Video Repositories

 Accumulation is reactive and argumentative.
 New videos are produced in response to prevailing economic claims circulating in media and education, making monitoring essential for tracking the evolving targets of critique.

-Within the ECO 10, Unlearning Economics represents economics as critical pedagogy, where video functions as a tool for disruption, correction, and conceptual unlearning.
+Within the ECO 10, Unlearning Economics illustrates how video can function as a tool for critical pedagogy, supporting disruption, correction, and conceptual unlearning.

 Comparing Sociological and Economic Video Ecologies